GeorgePhillips/Imagemin-GUI/README.md

 # Imagemin-GUI
-An Imagemin using Proton which looks like ImageOptim
+An Imagemin UI using Proton which looks like ImageOptim